ionic-team/ionic-plugin-deeplinks/README.md

 # Community Maintained

 This plugin is being maintained by the Ionic community.
 Interested in helping?
-Message me on ionic worldwide slack.
+Message `max` on ionic worldwide slack.

 Another great solution for deep links for Ionic is the Branch Metrics plugin: [https://github.com/BranchMetrics/cordova-ionic-phonegap-branch-deep-linking](https://github.com/BranchMetrics/cordova-ionic-phonegap-branch-deep-linking)